cds-snc/covid-alert-data/README.md

 ### OTKs generated (server-side data)

+This indicates the number of one-time keys generated by provincial/territorial public health staff, or requested via provincial/territorial IT systems.

+* In some cases, OTKs may have been generated during training or testing by public health staff; the number of OTKs shared with COVID-positive individuals would be slightly lower as a result.
+* Server-side OTK data was collected from October 2020 onwards.

 | filename | aggregation |
 | ------------- |------------- |
 | server_otk_generated.*time_period*.csv | by date |